gherardovarando/gclm_experiments/README.md

 `simulate.R`.
 The simulations can take up to a couple of days, depending on the machine.
+The script `simualte.R` accepts arguments if executed from a terminal with `Rscript` to allow for a simple parallelization of the simulations using, for example, `tmux`.

-The exact simulations run in the paper are the ones that can be executed from the script `run_simulate.sh`.
+The exact simulations as in the paper are the ones that can be executed from the script `run_simulate.sh`.

 ### Plot results